 How we test pressure cookers

 We compared and tested nine different stovetop pressure cookers and electric multicookers with some of the highest overall user ratings in their individual categories.
 We cooked the same two recipes — gluten-free cheesecake and a whole rotisserie chicken — in each of the multicookers and stovetop pressure cookers.
 We compared the taste of each recipe, how quickly the device reached full pressure, ease of use, ease of cleanup, ease of setup, and manual instructions (how easy the user manual is to understand and follow) to determine which device performed the “best.”
-We also consider other factors like durability and price vs. value.
+Overall quality and value play a part.

-When we are unable to test a device, which was the case with certain pressure canners and microwave pressure cookers, we use research we obtain from customer reviews, user interviews, manufacturer manuals, and product descriptions to determine which device is the “best” in terms of functionality, value, and quality.
+There are situations where we can’t test all the products we recommend.
+We didn’t get the opportunity to try some of the microwave pressure cookers and pressure canners recommended above.
+We used research from customer reviews, user interviews, manufacturer manuals, and product descriptions to determine which device is the “best” in terms of functionality, value, and quality.

 - What is an Instant Pot?
 Here’s everything you need to know